Inspector Gadget: Brain

-Chief Quimby
+Chief Frank Quimby

-Chief Quimby is Gadget's boss and the chief of the metro city police (Roverton Police Department In The Live Action Disney films).
+Chief Quimby is Gadget's moody boss and the chief of the Metro City police (Riverton Police Department in the live-action Disney films).
 He usually pops up near the beginning of each episode to give Gadget a sheet of paper describing his mission.
 Once Gadget finishes reading them, the paper self-destructs and blows up in Quimby's face in a parody of Mission: Impossible.
 He appears at the end to congratulate Gadget and give him full credit for stopping Dr. Claw.
 He is unaware that Penny did all the work, even though she always calls him.
 In Gadget and the Gadgetinis, he has become an agent for the CIA.
 In the 2015 series, he is given glasses, and his hair is blonde instead of brown.
 He was mentioned by Gadget in some episodes of Inspector Gadget's Field Trip.

 His voice in the original series was provided by John Stephenson in the pilot, Dan Hennessey in the first season, and Maurice LaMarche for the second season and the 1992 Christmas Special.
 Jim Byrnes voiced him in Inspector Gadget's Last Case.
 He is voiced by Derek McGrath in the 2015 series.
 In the first live action film he is portrayed by Dabney Coleman.
 Mark Mitchell portrays him in the sequel.